PacificBiosciences/PacBioFileFormats/BAM.rst

          understood to be the (lowercase) hex md5 digest of the input string.

-         RGID_STRING is used in the @RG header, while RGID_INT is used in the RG tag of BAM records.
+         RGID_STRING is used in the @RG header and in the `RG` tag of BAM records, while RGID_INT is used in the PacBio BAM index file.

          Note that RGID_INT may be negative.

          Example: CCS reads for a movie named "movie32" would have
              - RGID_STRING = "f5b4ffb6"
-             - RGID_ID     = -172687434
+             - RGID_INT    = -172687434

   ``PL`` tag ("platform"):
       contains ``"PACBIO"``